13 Picture-Perfect Places in Emilia-Romagna, Italy That Feel Like a Dream

 13. Tosco-Romagna Apennines National Park

-Ancient beech forests create cathedral-like spaces where wolves still roam free.
-Tosco-Romagna Apennines National Park protects 364 square kilometers of pristine wilderness straddling two regions.
-This massive protected area encompasses the sources of both the Arno and Tiber rivers, placing visitors at Italy’s most important watersheds.
+Ancient beech forests create cathedral-like spaces where wolves still roam free – Tosco-Romagna Apennines National Park protects 364 square kilometers of pristine wilderness straddling Tuscany and Emilia-Romagna.
+This massive protected area encompasses the sources of both the Arno and Tiber rivers.

 Tosco-Romagna Apennines National Park is filled with verdant greenery and unique landscapes